What Does a Medical Lab Technician Do?

 Types of Training

-In 2014, the U.S. Bureau of Labor Statistics reported an annual median salary of $38,370 for medical and clinical laboratory technicians.
-The BLS also predicted 30% employment growth for these technicians from 2012-2022, which is much faster than average.
+In May 2015, the U.S. Bureau of Labor Statistics (BLS) reported an annual median salary of $38,970 for medical and clinical laboratory technicians.
+The BLS predicted 18% employment growth for these technicians from 2014-2024, which is much faster than average.